Detection, Mitigation & Response

 Choose your suite

-Select iptables, nftables, or ufw.
+Select iptables, nftables, ufw, or firewalld.
 Every rule translates to the exact command for your chosen suite.

 3